khaosluis/LESGEN/README.md

 - _OPTIONAL_: You can simply click on the output image and copy (Ctrl+C) and paste (Ctrl+V) to an external text editor, if you're planning to teach or study math.
 Alternatively, you can also right-click on the image and "Save image as..." to anywhere you want.
 You can even print it just below this command.

 ### LIMITATIONS
 - Isn't really a limitation, but sometimes, LESGEN[] can generate LES with no single solution.
-In this case, _eqSol_ just returns a null list ({}].
+In this case, _eqSol_ just returns a null set ({}).
 - When all variable coefficients on a LES row are 0, _eqGen_ returns _False_ for that row (no variables!).
 They can also return _True_ if and only if the right side of the equation is zero.

 ### LESGEN[] IMAGE PREVIEWS